eugene-khyst/spring-data-examples/hornetq-maven-plugin/README.md

 </executions>
 ```

-In order to make JNDI lookup on HornetQ naming server and use JMS API add the following dependencies to *pom.xml*
+In order to make JNDI lookup from HornetQ naming server and use JMS API add the following dependencies to *pom.xml*

 ```xml
 <dependencies>